qedhtp/von/README.md

 # Network Security
 ## Nmap
 ### Nmap Live Host Discovery
+**Goal: knowing which hosts are up and avoid wasting our time port-scanning an offline host or an IP address not in use**

 basic command:
 ```
 namp ipaddress domain.com example.com  //scan 3 IP address